AndrewStanton94/impress.js/README.md

     Only one of these angle attributes is used; it's the first one that is present in this sequence: data-angle-x, data-angle-y, data-angle-z, data-angle.

+  - **relative positioning**

+    Sometimes you want to put one step next to another, or even on top of another, which means repeating the coordinates.
+Repeated coordinates are harder to keep track of, especially if you move steps around as part of the design process.
+Hence, relative positioning:

+    To position a step relatively to a preceding step, use the attribute `data-rel="#id"`.
+The step with the given ID will become the "origin step" for the current step.
+The position of the origin step will be the center of coordinates for the current step; the rotation of the origin step will be added to the current step's rotation.
+The perspective and scale of the origin step will be multiplied with the perspective and scale of the current step.

+    Note that the rotation of the origin step *does not* move the positioning axes, so data-x="1000" does not mean 1000px to the right in the plane of the origin step; rather it means 1000px to the right of the origin step, regardless or its rotation.
+Maybe in the future?

+    The origin step must have an ID and it must precede the current step.

   - **step groups useful for styling** (e.g. for showing whole groups of steps when one of them is active)